 POSTOPERATIVE CARE AND PRECAUTIONS

-Immediately after the procedure, the skin becomes red and swollen, there is a burning or localized pain, and there may be discomfort when speaking or chewing.
+Immediately after dermabrasion, the skin becomes red and swollen, there is a burning sensation or localized pain, and discomfort may occur when speaking or chewing.
 The swelling disappears in the first week.
 Any scabs formed after treatment disappears at the time of the formation of a new pink solid layer of skin, which is a sign of uninterrupted healing.
 In case of more severe itching and burning, your operator may recommend one of the ointments to relieve the symptoms.
 For men, it is recommended to use an electric razor for some time after the procedure.

 The skin takes on a light pink color in the first few weeks, and some precautions are needed during this period.
 At least two weeks after the procedure, no activity is recommended that could result in a blow/punch to the face.
 More active sports, especially with the ball, should be avoided for 4-6 weeks.
 It is necessary to avoid excessive exposure to the sun and wind, as well as bathing in chlorinated water for at least 4 weeks (pools).
-After about a month, alcoholic beverages can be consumed without the risk of developing redness of the skin.
+After about a month, alcoholic beverages can be consumed without the risk of developing skin redness.

 In the later period of development of the new pigment in the skin (6-12 months), sun protection measures are necessary.
 When complete pigmentation occurs, the color of the treated area should be the same or very similar to the surrounding skin and barely noticeable.